-- Pause Timer Pauses the timer associated with the ticket. - Apply Timer Time Populates the Hours Worked field with the elapsed time.
+- Pause Timer / Resume Timer Displays once the Start Timer button is clicked.
+Toggles between pausing the timer and resuming. - Apply Timer Time Displays once the Start Timer button is clicked.
+Populates the Hours Worked field with the elapsed time.
 You can override the time displayed in the Hours Worked field before you save the ticket.